hmans/composer-suite/packages/shadenfreude/README.md

 ### Hello World

-Shadenfreude compiles a working GLSL shader from a tree of JavaScript objects, each implementing a small piece of functionality.
+Shadenfreude compiles a working GLSL shader from a tree of JavaScript objects, each implementing a small (or sometimes large) piece of functionality.
 Compilation always starts with a single root node, also called a "master node"; this library provides a couple of these master nodes for different usage scenarios.
 Let's start with creating a Three.js [ShaderMaterial] and assigning a simple shader to it:

 ```jsx
 /* Create a shader node */